DAVIDSAMIRCIOCOIU/groupOne/use-cases/use-case-21.md

 ### Trigger

-A request for the capital cities in a given continent sorted by largest population to smallest.
+A request for the top n capital cities in a given continent.

 ## MAIN SUCCESS SCENARIO

-1. Need of retrieving the capital cities in a continent sorted by largest population to smallest.
+1. Need of retrieving the top n capital cities in a given continent, where n is provided by the user.
-2. The user queries the database selecting the above option and giving a continent as an input.
+2. The user queries the database selecting the above option and giving n and a continent as input.
 3. A report from the database is given back to the organization.

 ## EXTENSIONS